Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.DataMovement/README.md

 ### Pausing transfers

 Transfers can be paused either by a given `DataTransfer` or through the `TransferManager` handling the transfer by referencing the transfer ID.
-The ID can be found on the `DataTransfer` object you recieved upon transfer start.
+The ID can be found on the `DataTransfer` object you received upon transfer start.

 ```C# Snippet:PauseFromTransfer
 await dataTransfer.PauseIfRunningAsync(cancellationToken);